ujsolon/anoulam/README.md

    ```

 4. Set up environment variables:
-   - Create a `.env` file in the `api-python` directory and add your Google API key:
+   - Create a `.env` file in the `api-python` directory and add your API keys:
      ```
      GOOGLE_API_KEY=your-google-api-key
+     UNSPLASH_ACCESS_KEY=your-unsplash-api-key
      ```

 5. Start the development servers: